briandgomez/Study/Security+/General Security Concepts.md

 # Obfuscation
-- <u>Obfuscation</u>: the process of makng something unclear in order to hide data (i.e. hiding information inside an image)
+- <u>Obfuscation</u>: the process of making something unclear in order to hide data (i.e. hiding information inside an image)
-    - Its possibel to read the information if you know how
+    - Its possible to read the information if you know how
     - Common Steganography Techniques
         1. Network based: embed messages in TCP packets
         2. Use an image: embed the message in the image itself
         3. Invisible watermarks: yellow dots on printers
-    - Theres is also audio and video steganography
+    - There is also audio and video steganography

 - <u>Tokenization</u>: replace sensitive data with a non-sensitive placeholder
     - Example: SSN=266-12-1112 is now 691-61-8539